 The following video clip is from a BBC Documentary called “The Private Life of… Chickens” and shows you how easily a fox will squeeze under a fence:

 This seems to be obvious – and of course, it won’t stop visits during the late afternoon or early morning, but you are more likely to have a fox visit during the night.
 So lock up those birds EVERY night without fail!

-Another fairly obvious one, but imagine a dog with a tugger-toy, a fox is no different in terms of strength and if he can get hold of a panel or door, he can tug quite hard to open or break it.
+Another obvious one, to keep foxes and chickens apart!
+Imagine a medium-sized dog with a tugger-toy, a fox is no different in terms of strength, and if he can get hold of a panel or door, he can tug quite hard to open or break it.
 Flimsy door catches on a hen-house in an unfenced area present no great challenge to a determined fox.

-Humane fox traps can be bought from various country stores and online suppliers.
-These are large cages that are baited.
+You can buy humane fox traps from various country stores and online suppliers.
+These are large cages that need to be baited.
 When the fox enters, it triggers the trap, closing the door behind him.
 Traps are placed on a run known to be frequented by the fox.
-They need to be camouflaged since foxes are very intelligent creatures.
+They need to be camouflaged since foxes are intelligent creatures.

-Traps must be inspected frequently, and of course, the big question is what to do with it if you succeed in capturing it.
+You must inspect traps frequently, and of course, the big question is what to do with a fox if you succeed in capturing one.
 A trapped fox must not be released elsewhere (see below) they must be humanely dispatched.